 Moose conflicts on the rise in the wilderness and nearby communities

-From 1978 – 1992, Colorado Parks and Wildlife (CPW) introduced 136 moose from Utah and Wyoming to establish stable breeding populations and provide hunting opportunities.
-Since then, Moose have thrived and spread throughout the state.
-Today, Colorado has one of the fastest growing populations of Moose in the U.S. with over 3,500 moose.
+Moose were rarely seen in Colorado in the last century and were re-introduced to the state starting in the late 1970s.
+From 1978 – 2010, Colorado Parks and Wildlife (CPW) transplanted 215 Shiras moose from neighboring states of Utah and Wyoming to establish stable breeding populations in Colorado, for wildlife viewing and hunting opportunities.
+Since then, Moose have thrived and spread throughout the state and now number over 3,000 moose statewide.

 Moose are Colorado's largest mammal weighing 800 – 1,200 pounds and can be very unpredictable and dangerous due to their relative lack of fear around people and their size and speed.
 Moose incidents are more common during the fall “rut” or mating season (September-October) and in the spring and early summer months when mothers protect their young calves.
 Moose are active year round and have been reported chasing skiers in the backcountry and even chased a snowboarder down the slope at a busy ski area.
 Moose instinctively dislike dogs due to their similarities to wolves, their top predator.
 Dogs, small or large, especially those off-leash, can trigger a moose to charge and seriously injure dogs and people.